XCSoar/XCSoar/doc/devsetup.rst

 For a basically fully automatic setup of a virtual machine in Linux, MacOS or Windows, the Vagrant tool can be used very easily, as the necessary ''Vagrantfile'' for XCSoar is provided in the XCSoar repository.
-This uses the free Vagranbt tool and the free VirtualBox VM software from Oracle (Other VM managers are also possible, but require manual configuration of Vagrant and the Vagrantfile).
+This uses the free Vagrant tool and the free VirtualBox VM software from Oracle (Other VM managers are also possible, but require manual configuration of Vagrant and the Vagrantfile).